Typology of phase transitions in Bayesian inference problems: Numerical experiments on single samples

-For the sake of completeness let us also mention that for $\theta>\tKS$ and $\om$ large enough (e.g.\ at $\theta=0.6$ in the range $\om \gtrsim 0.46$) we observed a divergence of the BP convergence time to the subdominant FP.
-Increasing further $\om$ some runs of BP converge to the dominant FP, others keep on wandering in a region of the message space that is far from the dominant FP, but that does not contain anymore a strict FP.
-This phenomenon could be interpreted as a spontaneous replica symmetry breaking of the sub-dominant FP.
-To fix the algorithm in such a way that it always converges to the dominant FP we adopted the following rule: stop BP after $t_\text{max}$ iterations and apply the tranformation in (\ref{eq:messTrans}) to the current BP messages.
-Even if the BP messages did not corresponds to a true FP their transformation is actually close enough to the other FP to make the second BP run converge to the dominant FP with high probability (this trick worked for all the hundreds of samples we tried).
+For the sake of completeness let us also mention that for $\theta>\tKS$ and $\om$ large enough (e.g.\ at $\theta=0.6$ in the range $\om \gtrsim 0.46$) we observed a divergence of the BP convergence time to the subdominant fixed point.
+Increasing further $\om$ some runs of BP converge to the dominant fixed point, others keep on wandering in a region of the message space that is far from the dominant fixed point, but that does not contain anymore a strict fixed point.
+This phenomenon could be interpreted as a spontaneous replica symmetry breaking of the sub-dominant fixed point.
+To fix the algorithm in such a way that it always converges to the dominant fixed point we adopted the following rule: stop BP after $t_\text{max}$ iterations and apply the tranformation in (\ref{eq:messTrans}) to the current BP messages.
+Even if the BP messages did not corresponds to a true fixed point their transformation is actually close enough to the other fixed point to make the second BP run converge to the dominant fixed point with high probability (this trick worked for all the hundreds of samples we tried).

 Finally we present in Fig.~\ref{fig:asymmSBMunstable} a study of the unstable branch of fixed points of BP for the discontinuous case, $\om>\omc$, in the range $\td<\theta<\tKS$.
 Similarly to what we did for the hypergraph bicoloring (cf. Fig.~\ref{fig:bicol_unstable}), well chosen parameters $q_0$ for the initial condition allow to identify the value of $m_s$ that plays the role of separatrix for the BP evolution (this value with its uncertainty is marked by a cyan strip in the inset).
-In the right panel of Figure~\ref{fig:asymmSBMunstable} we report the data of the first sample already shown in the right panel of Figure~\ref{fig:asymmSBM} together with the values of $m_s$ measured at the unstable FP in the coexistence region $\td<\theta<\tKS$.
+In the right panel of Figure~\ref{fig:asymmSBMunstable} we report the data of the first sample already shown in the right panel of Figure~\ref{fig:asymmSBM} together with the values of $m_s$ measured at the unstable fixed point in the coexistence region $\td<\theta<\tKS$.